 And here are some photos of the miniature models I made in high school.
 They are all I’ve got.
 The original models and negative films have been long lost.
 Oh well, at least I still have photos =D

-By the way, you are still midway through your de-cluttering journey, check out Tidy-Like-A-Pro Kit to help you get through the process strategically and smoothly.
+By the way, you are still midway through or starting your de-cluttering journey, definitely check out Tidy-Like-A-Pro Kit to help you get through the process strategically and smoothly.

 For your little ones, why not try these closet organizers to get them excited about putting away clothes and getting dressed?
 More at Sprinkles Shop.

 PS: Thanks for taking the time out to read my post.
 You add more joy to me… If you like my blog, you can…